NBA Rumors: CJ McCollum Could Serve As ‘Third Wheel’ To Kevin Durant And Kyrie Irving In Brooklyn

 McCollum would undeniably be an incredible addition to the Nets.
 He would give them a very reliable third scoring option, playmaker, and an elite three-point shooter.
 Last season, he averaged 22.2 points, 4.2 rebounds, and 4.4 assists while shooting 45.1 percent from the field and 37.9 percent from beyond the arc, per ESPN.

 McCollum’s arrival would make the Nets a more dangerous team on the offensive end of the floor and enable them to create their own “Big Three” in the 2020-21 NBA season.
-If the trio of McCollum, KD, and Uncle Drew enter the season in perfect shape and manage to stay away from any major injury, Brooklyn would undoubtedly become the new favorite to represent the Eastern Conference in the 2021 Finals.
+If the trio of McCollum, KD, and Uncle Drew enters the season in perfect shape and manage to stay away from any major injury, Brooklyn would undoubtedly become the new favorite to represent the Eastern Conference in the 2021 Finals.

 As of now, the Trail Blazers haven’t shown any indication that they are planning to move McCollum in the 2020 offseason.
 However, if they finally decide to break their explosive backcourt duo, the Nets are one of the few teams that could make them an intriguing proposal.
 In the potential deal that would send the All-Star shooting guard to Brooklyn, Namaste suggested that the Nets could offer a package that includes Caris LeVert, Spencer Dinwiddie, and a future first-round pick to the Trail Blazers.